hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 3. In complex programs after you modify some shared state, and you expect this state to honor some constraints, do **test those constraints** after the change.
 This may save your time spent on debugging.

-4. Know that they assertions fail to work at all because of preprocessor bugs.
+4. Know that they assertions may fail to work at all due to preprocessor bugs.
 In that case try re-including `assert.red` within that particular source file.

-5. `#assert` design principle is: *succeed fast, fail informatively*.

-   For that, it has to make **a copy** of it's given block every time it's evaluated.
-When assertion fails, this copy is used to repeat the computation step by step.
-So:
-   - consider this copy in tight loops or when profiling memory usage
-   - don't use literal maps `#()` as they are not copied by `copy/deep` (bug [#2167](https://github.com/red/red/issues/2167#issuecomment-801358034)), or at least don't modify them in assertion code.
-Use `make map! []` instead of `#()`.<br><br>

-6. Keep test expressions **side-effect free** if possible.
+5. Keep test expressions **side-effect free** if possible.
 See Repeatability clause below for more info.

+   To be as non-intrusive as possible, it makes no copies of the assertions block, so as with functions you have to explicitly copy any global (literal) series within before you modify them.

-7. Use `assert` function directly (not as a macro) if you want to **test unconditionally** (even in release code).
+6. Use `assert` function directly (not as a macro) if you want to **test unconditionally** (even in release code).

 ## Design